bidstack-group/pubguard-sdk-android/README.md

 #### Note

+- Pubguard will be unable to initialize if the exported project is built outside of Unity (for example in Android Studio) because Pubguard uses c# script for initialization.
-If you don't see `I/PUBGUARD: Pubguard initialized successfully` in logcat after app launch, try deleting the `Temp` folder from your project's root and building again, this will act as a clean build.
+- If you don't see `I/PUBGUARD: Pubguard initialized successfully` in logcat after app launch, try restarting Unity (this action will clear the `Temp` folder from your project's root).

 ---